fuel/fuel/README.md

 ##Cloning Fuel

-Fuel uses submodules for things like the **core** folder.
+FuelPHP uses submodules for things like the **core** folder.
 After you clone the repository you will need to init and update the submodules.

 Here is the basic usage: